eighteighteight/888-Aimbeast-Training-Program/README.md

 # 888-Aimbeast-Training-Program
-The program's goals is to help making aim training easier for the game Aimbeast.
+The program's goal is to help make training easier for the game Aimbeast.